nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">:information_source: **Note:** In the case where there are more than one students matched because they share the same name, an error message will be displayed to the user.
 The user will then have to specify the student to be added using his/her NUSNET ID.
 </div>

-The following activity diagram summarises what happens when a user executes the `addscore` command to add score for an assessment of a student.
+The following activity diagram summarizes what happens when a user executes the `addscore` command to add score for an assessment of a student.
 In the case where the score is not added/updated, an error message will be displayed with the reason.

 ![AddScoreActivityDiagram](images/AddScoreActivityDiagram.png)

-The following sequence diagram summarises what happens when the user inputs an `addscore` command together with an assessment, a student, specified by name, and a score to be added.
+The following sequence diagram summarizes what happens when the user inputs an `addscore` command together with an assessment, a student, specified by name, and a score to be added.

 ![AddScoreSequenceDiagram](images/AddScoreSequenceDiagram.png)
 ![AddScoreToModelSequenceDiagram](images/AddScoreToModelSequenceDiagram.png)